sarfarazit08/CodeRepo/BizTalk/BizTalk Interview Questions and Answers.md

 16. How can I execute a Business Rule in my orchestration?

-Using the Call Rules Shape.
-See more here .
++ Using the Call Rules Shape.

 17. What is used to create new vocabulary definition?

-The Vocabulary Definition Wizard is used to create vocabulary definitions.
++ The Vocabulary Definition Wizard is used to create vocabulary definitions.

 18. What is a Policy?

-A policy is a logical grouping of rules.
-You compose a version of a policy, save it, test it by applying it to the facts, and, when you are satisfied with the results, publish it and deploy it to a production environment.
-See more here .
++ A policy is a logical grouping of rules.
++ You compose a version of a policy, save it, test it by applying it to the facts
++ when you are satisfied with the results, publish it and deploy it to a production environment.

 19. Is it possible to change Business Rule policy after it was published?

++ No.
-No. After policies are published it can't be edited.
-But if there is a need to have a change in policy then new version of policy is to be created.
++ After policies are published it can't be edited.
++ But if there is a need to have a change in policy then new version of policy is to be created.

 20. Does rule composer have provision of adding ELSE logic?

++ No
-No, there is no provision of adding ELSE but else logic can implemented with extra IF.
++ There is no provision of adding ELSE but else logic can implemented with extra IF.

 21. What is Long term fact and Short Term fact?

-The fact is the user data to which rule conditions are applied.
-At design time a fact is a reference to that data.
++ The fact is the user data to which rule conditions are applied.
++ At design time a fact is a reference to that data.
-Facts have two categories – Short Term Facts and Long Term Facts.
-Consider a loaning process of any Bank.
++ Facts have two categories
+	+ Short Term Facts and
+	+ Long Term Facts.

++ E.g.: Consider a loaning process of any Bank.
 We can think a “loan application” as short term fact.
-Short team facts are business information which changes per occurrence.
-On the contrary, “interest rates” do not change very regularly.
-This business information is steady and we can consider it a long term fact.
++ Short team facts are business information which changes per occurrence.

++ On the contrary, “interest rates” do not change very regularly.
++ This business information is steady and we can consider it a long term fact.

 22. What is the difference between Publishing and Deploying the Rule?

-Rule alone cannot be published or deployed, it has to be wrapped under Policy and then published and deployed.
-When a policy is deployed it is ready to use and can't be edited whereas when published, policy aren't ready for use.
++ Rule alone cannot be published or deployed
++ it has to be wrapped under Policy and then published and deployed.
++ When a policy is deployed it is ready to use and can't be edited
++ whereas when published, policy aren't ready for use.

 23. Can we call policies from .Net code?

-Yes.
++ Yes.
 Firstly it needs to be declared (policy name which is to be called), passed in the fact instance and finally executed.

 24. Can we call a specific version of Policy using Call rule shape in Orchestration?